Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 - Star of the Sea: A Day in the Life of a Starfish, by Janet Halfmann—a cute story about a starfish on the hunt for food.

 - Coral Reefs, by Jason Chin—a fantastic underwater adventure that begins when a girl opens a library book and dives into the world of coral reefs.
+We've reread this book multiple times.

 - The Brilliant Deep, by Kate Messner, illustrated by Matthew Forsythe—an amazing story of one man’s efforts to protect and rebuild coral reefs.